 Some H-1B petitions are not subject to the annual H-1B cap.
 These include individuals who already have been counted toward the cap in a previous year and have not been outside the U.S. subsequently for more than one year.
 Also, certain employers, such as universities, government-funded research organizations, and some nonprofit entities are exempt from the H-1B cap.

 Additionally, there are also a certain number of H-1B visas reserved for citizens of Chile and Singapore.

 The goal of our law office is to make sure all cases are reviewed and ready for the H-1B Cap Registration submission weeks in advance of the March 1, 2023 H-1B Cap Registration submission start date.
 Click here for more information on improving your chances of getting approved for an H-1B visa.

-Our managing attorney Karen-Lee Pollak and experienced immigration support team work with the applicant to submit the most complete and thorough petition, which emphasizes the applicant’s education, qualifications, and experience.
-In addition, our attorney and experienced immigration support team know the processes and procedures to work with various government agencies to ensure the best possible outcome.
+Our H-1B attorney, Karen-Lee Pollak and her experienced immigration support team, work with all our clients to submit the most complete and thorough petition, which emphasizes the applicant's education, qualifications, and experience.
+In addition, our experience with immigration law has allowed us to know the processes and procedures to work with various government agencies to ensure the best possible outcome.
 Please contact us to discuss your immigration options.

 Contact us today to speak with our managing attorney Karen-Lee Pollak and experienced immigration support team.